View as Map

 Karamelo King

 From a late-night taco stand to a full-on restaurant, Karamelo King is the real deal.
-Their Sonoran hot dogs and carne asada tacos are the stuff of legends, and their caramelos?
+Their Sonoran hot dogs and carne asada tacos are the stuff of legends and their caramelos?
 Wow.
 Oh, and they’ve got these cool Mexican frozen desserts called hielitos.
-The original stand is still open until 3 a.m. on weekends, so it’s perfect for that post-party fuel-up
+The concept is open until midnight on Friday and Saturday, so it’s perfect for that post-party fuel-up

 Kingfisher